Get Help Today(855) 593-1695

 - Anxiety when not drinking

-If someone is battling 3 or more of these signs, the individual qualifies for having an alcohol use disorder; 4 to 5 reveals a mild to moderate alcohol use disorder; and 6 or more indicates a severe alcohol use disorder.
+If someone is battling 3 or more of these signs, the individual qualifies for having an AUD; 4 to 5 reveals a mild to moderate alcohol use disorder; and 6 or more indicates a severe alcohol use disorder.
 Knowing the different stages indicate the severity or level of medical intervention someone needs while battling alcoholism.
 Furthermore, they reflect the seriousness and probability of the conditions worsening over time.
-Someone risks suffering withdrawal if they stop drinking and can also suffer alcohol health risks.
+Someone risks suffering withdrawal if they stop drinking and can also suffer potentially fatal alcohol health risks.

-Alcohol has stages of use like other types of chemical addictions; however, the early stages of alcohol are marked by different symptoms than end stage alcoholism.
+Alcoholism has progressive stages of use like other types of chemical addictions; however, the early stages of alcohol are marked by different symptoms than end stage alcoholism.
 Since alcoholism is a condition that gets progressively worse over time it is imperative to recognize the stages of alcoholism.
 These stages include:

 - The pre-alcoholism stage